torresalyssa/nwviz/README.md

 - The streaming unzip process is weird and not very reliable, so .tgz compressed files for the JS visualizers should be used instead.

 - NW.js does not support mp4 files, so convert videos to VP8 to use with this app (.webm, .mkv, .mov).

+## Issues
+- Right now, the JS visualizers are displayed for a certain amount of time (specified in their info.json file).
+For some visualizers, it might make more sense to have them display based on some other metric.
+To do this, there must be some sort of communication between the embedded viz and the app so the app can listen for when the viz signals it is done.